 It is very important to burn your bridges when romantic relationships die.
 Life does move on.
 Without the old baggage would be the best way to move on.
 It is true that you have got a thousand ways to snoop on your ex/exes.
-Facebook officially declared that the famous ‘Six degrees of separation’ have now shrunk to 3.57.
+Facebook officially declared that the famous ‘Six degrees of separation’ has now shrunk to 3.57.
 There are other ways too, for you have your former spouse/partner’s number on your phone, the opportunity of checking his/her WhatsApp profile picture does exist.
 Common friends too can potentially bring in some heartburn in the form of unwarranted blasts from our shared pasts.
 Though I resisted a lot of snooping and was confident that I had moved on like a king, it dawned.

 Related reading: Is social media to be blamed for poor couple relationships?